dasizis/dotNet5782_9171_7973/README.md

 <img src="./screen-shots/busy-indicator.gif">

 #### Maps
-Each entity has it map to represent its location, Besides there is a `Main Map` for all the entities together.
+Each entity has its map to represent its location, Besides there is a `Main Map` for all the entities together.

 ### Design patterns
 #### Factory - Full structure